 sent to the vendor (financial and research compliance approval).

 must be notified with a brief description of the request if it

 is a new or unusual type of purchase when a requistion has been

 - Shipping and Receipt: All materials will

 be shipped to the address on the specific license and registrations.

-Upon receipt, the requestor will be notified.
+Upon receipt, the requestor will be notified by the receiver.

 - All regulated materials (OBP and DEA Schedule

 II-V) must be stored in the LAR controlled access room in the